Consider Bursting Your Christian Bubble

 Growing up in a secular home and not coming to salvation until I was twenty-six years old has given me a relatively unique perspective in the local church.
 Most people with whom I have attended church grew up in or currently live in the Christian bubble.

 You’ve heard the term, and most of us know when we see it even if we cannot quite define it.
 I, however, had never heard of it until years into my Christian walk.
 Though, it had quietly been making me feel safe at times and completely rejected by my fellow church members in other instances.
-After twelve years of examining the bubble up-close, I think it is time to burst this Christian bubble in which so many live.
+After fifteen years of examining the bubble up-close, I think it is time to burst this Christian bubble in which so many live.

 Christian Bubble, Defined